 1. Bat Haus

 Designed with freelancers, entrepreneurs and small businesses in mind, Brooklyn Desks provides a space that’s professional but creative.
-Situated in the Bushwick area of NYC, the independently owned office share and co-working hub has everything you need to make your business a success.
-Prices start from $179 per month for a limited membership.
+Situated in the Bushwick area of NYC, the independently owned office share and co-working hub have everything you need to make your business a success.
+Prices start from $179 per month for limited membership.